-76. What are International Baccalaureate Courses and how should they be recorded?
+80. What are International Baccalaureate Courses and how should they be recorded?

 Answer: The International Baccalaureate program offers high quality programs of international education to a worldwide community of schools.
-The three programs for students aged 3 to 19 help develop the intellectual, personal, emotional, and social skills to live, learn, and work in a rapidly globalizing world.
+The four programs for students aged 3 to 19 help develop the intellectual, personal, emotional, and social skills to live, learn, and work in a rapidly globalizing world.

 IB courses are taught by program qualified school teachers to students ages 3-19 at approved PK-12 schools.
 It cannot be taught at a college or through a college program such as Running Start.
-IB courses cannot also be AP or Running Start.